Articles of Incorporation and Bylaws

 At the July 11, 2023 General Meeting, Voting Members of the VVCC were asked to vote their support of these changes to the Articles.
 The results were unanimous approval.

-Next, the Board will update the Bylaws to clarify and simplify its structure.
-They will add details about how the organization operates.
-The current approved bylaws are posted below.
+In 2024, amendments to the Bylaws were proposed to clarify and simplify its structure.
+Added are details about how the organization operates.